doug-martin/goqu/README.md

 <a name="logging"></a>
 ## Logging

-To enable trace logging of SQL statments use the [`Database.Logger`](http://godoc.org/github.com/doug-martin/goqu/#Database.Logger) method to set your logger.
+To enable trace logging of SQL statements use the [`Database.Logger`](http://godoc.org/github.com/doug-martin/goqu/#Database.Logger) method to set your logger.

 **NOTE** The logger must implement the [`Logger`](http://godoc.org/github.com/doug-martin/goqu/#Logger) interface